jabeldmc/fsfp-homework-5-trivia-game/README.md

 * Event target (given by event handler callback function)
 * Game timer (for timeout events)

-After every user interaction, the FSA's main loop repeats "steps" until no criteria is met to continue, or the loop is interrupted by the flag `FSA_CONTINUE__NO`.
+After every user interaction, the FSA main loop repeats "steps" until no criteria is met to continue, or the loop is interrupted by the flag `FSA_CONTINUE__NO`.

+UI updates after every FSA step.
+To do so, the FSA main loop calls the main UI function as a callback.

 ## Variables and Functions